 Having failed in everything they tried, the authorities, both religious and civil devised another scheme.
 This time, they were sure it could not fail.

-They would use a young man named ‘Abbás who had been assisting them in pointing out the followers of the Báb on the streets of μihrán.
+They would use a young man named ‘Abbás who had been assisting them in pointing out the followers of the Báb on the streets of Tihrán.
 When those innocent victims were arrested, ‘Abbás would inherit his share of whatever monies they could recover from the businesses and families of the victims.

 They decided to use him as a tool against Bahá’u’lláh, and end His interminable escapes.
 A lie or two wouldn’t matter.